Have you ever experienced pain that won’t go away?

 Physical medicine provides comprehensive care that addresses the patient’s physical, emotional, and social needs.
 Physical medicine practitioners evaluate and diagnose the root cause of an individual’s physical limitations and then create an individualized treatment plan to help them achieve their goals.

 Physical medicine practitioners work with patients of all ages, from newborns to seniors, and they treat various conditions, including musculoskeletal injuries, spinal cord injuries, stroke, and other neurological disorders.
-To further understand these conditions, it might be helpful to explore resources like the National Institute of Neurological Disorders and Stroke.
+To further understand these conditions, exploring resources like the National Institute of Neurological Disorders and Stroke might be helpful.

 The approach to physical medicine involves a multidisciplinary approach to care.
 Physical medicine practitioners work with a team of healthcare professionals, including physical therapists, occupational therapists, speech therapists, and psychologists, to provide a comprehensive treatment plan that addresses all aspects of the patient’s physical and mental health.